ztesfa88-png/Plagiarism-Checker/README.md

 - Submission history is stored **in memory only** and resets when the server restarts
 - The corpus loads `.txt` files from the `corpus/` directory at startup
-- Uploaded PDF and DOCX files are extracted to plain text before being saved to the corpus
+- Uploaded PDF and DOCX files are extracted to plain text and saved to the corpus
-- For production use, consider replacing in-memory history with a database such as **SQLite** or **PostgreSQL**
+- For production use, replace in-memory history with a database such as **SQLite** or **PostgreSQL**
+- `debug=True` is set in `app.py` — disable this before any public deployment

 ---